LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 $$ 2^a \div 2^b = 2^{a-b}$$

-Therefore a division can be done as:
+Therefore a division can be done as follows:

 $$ 3764 \div 873 = 2^{11.878} \div 2^{9.770} = 2^{2.108} = 4.311 $$